semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

-Agents run each job in a clean environment.
-The default [Ubuntu VM][machine] includes common tools and databases needed by most projects.
-You also have full `sudo` access, so you can install new software or change whatever you need.
+Semaphore runs each job in a clean and isolated environment.
+The default [Ubuntu environment][ubuntu] includes common tools needed by most projects.
+With unrestricted `sudo` access and fast network, you can install additional software and customize the environment however you need.

-Let's assume you need to start PostgreSQL before each job.
+## Installing additional dependencies

+Let's say that your project uses Bats, which is hosted on GitHub, to test your Bash scripts.
+You can easily make it available on Semaphore by copying the installation commands from the project's Readme into your prologue:

 <pre><code class="language-yaml"># .semaphore/semaphore.yml
 blocks: